codestartechnologies/highway-traffic-safety-agency/README.md

 This theme registers seven (7) widgets.

 - HTSA Call To Action - Used to display text and image, along with a clickable link button.
 Recommended sidebar areas: **Front Page**.
 - HTSA Card - A card widget.
-Recommended sidebar areas: **Front Page Resources**.
+Recommended sidebar areas: **Front Page Cards**.
 - HTSA Featured Posts - Displays an image slider for featured posts.
 Recommended sidebar areas: **Front Page Aside**, **Archive Pages**, and **Single Pages**.
 - HTSA Image Background With Content - Used to to display text on an image background, along with a clickable link button.
 Recommended sidebar areas: **Front Page**.
 - HTSA Recent Posts - Displays recent posts.
 Recommended sidebar areas: **Front Page Aside**, **Archive Pages**, and **Single Pages**.